Alexis Stewart

-Alexis Gilbert Stewart (born September 27, 1965) is an American television host and radio personality.
-She is the only child of Martha Stewart and her ex-husband Andrew.
+Alexis Gilbert Stewart (born September 27, 1965) is an American television and radio host presenter.
+She is the only child of Martha Stewart and her ex-husband Andrew Stewart.
 She was the co-host of Whatever with Alexis and Jennifer on Sirius Satellite Radio, and Whatever with Alexis and Jennifer on the Hallmark Channel alongside co-host Jennifer Hutt.

 Personal life

 Stewart was born in Manhattan.
 She graduated from Putney School in Putney, Vermont, in 1983.
 She earned a bachelor's degree in English at Barnard College at Columbia University in 1987.
 Her mother, Martha Stewart, had also attended Barnard.

 In 1997, Stewart married John Robert Cuti, a lawyer and former lead guitarist for The Inflatables.
 Cuti served as a trial lawyer during Martha Stewart's ImClone stock trading case, alongside her lead attorney Robert Morvillo.
 Stewart and Cuti separated before Martha Stewart was indicted in June 2003 but were not divorced until mid-2004, after the trial was over.